LeonardoBerti00/DeepMarket/README.md

 ```

 # Training
-If you aim to train a TRADES model or implement your model you should follow those steps.
+If you aim to train a TRADES model or implement your model, you should follow those steps.

 ## Data
-1. Firstly you need to have some LOBSTER data otherwise it would be impossible to train a new model.
+1. Firstly, you need to have some LOBSTER data, otherwise, it would be impossible to train a new model.
 The format of the data should be the same as LOBSTER: f"{year}-{month}-{day}_34200000_57600000_{type}" and the data should be saved in f"data/{stock_name}/{stock_name}_{year}-{start_month}-{start_day}_{year}-{end_month}-{end_day}".
-The type can be a message or orderbook.
+The type can be "message" or "orderbook".
 2. You need to add the new stock to the constants and to the config file.
-3. you need to change cst.DATE_TRAING_DAYS setting the start day and end day
+3. You need to change cst.DATE_TRAINING_DAYS setting the start day and end day
-4. You need to start the preprocessing setting, to do so set config.IS_DATA_PREPROCESSED to False and run python main.py
+4. You need to start the preprocessing setting.
+To do so, set config.IS_DATA_PREPROCESSED to False and run python main.py

 ## Implementing and Training a new model
 To train a new model, follow these steps:
 1. Implement your model class in the models/ directory.
-Your model class should inherit from the NNEngine class and should be a Pytorch Lightning engine.
+Your model class should inherit from the NNEngine class and should be a PyTorch Lightning engine.
 2. Update the HP_DICT_MODEL dictionary in run.py to include your model and its hyperparameters.
 3. Create a file {model_name}_hparam and write the hyperparameters that you want to use for your model.
 You can also specify hyperparameters for a hyperparameter search.
 Use the TRADES model as an example.
 4. Choose a configuration by modifying the `configuration.py` file.